HussamGoda/Final-Project/README.md

 * Encode categorical features and target
 * Split the dataset into training and testing sets

-Pair plots to check degree of linearity/no-linearity
+Pair plots to check the degree of linearity/no-linearity

 ![image](https://github.com/HussamGoda/Final-Project/assets/135322159/97ae2386-68ac-41a5-b597-ccd4adc0a510)